Humble Hands Harvest is a worker-owned cooperative!

 The unique and dare-we-say radical part of our business is that we internally ascribe an ownership share to “the commons.”
 When we began this farm, a great number of community members donated money and land to the project.
 We account for this donated capital separately from our own inputs of capital, which means that the gifts that were given to get this farm started stay with the farm, not with our personal bank accounts.
 So, when a new farmer wants to join as a worker-owner, they are not burdened by a huge capital contribution–they are simply stewards of a common vision.
 Our business is legally structured as an LLC, not as a non-profit, so that worker-owners can build equity; but, the structure of the capital accounting and the commons creates a long term vision for community equity, so that beginning farmers don’t have to front the entire cost of owning a farm and instead can focus on stewardship.

-We celebrate our dependence on a place-based community, grounding ourselves by growing food for this place and gathering together on the land.
+We celebrate our reliance on a place-based community, grounding ourselves by growing food for this place and gathering together on the land.